-Lotte Pie no Mi: The Best Puff Pastry Snack in Japan
+Lotte Pie no Mi: Best Japanese Puff Pastry Snack

-Introduced in 1979 by Lotte, the Japanese treat Pie no Mi is actually a puff pastry cookie (biscuit) that comes in 3 flavors, “original chocolate”, “luxury cream puff”, and “deep-tasting Chocolat”.
+Lotte Pie no Mi (Price: 157 yen/ about 1.5 USD) is a puff pastry cookie (biscuit) introduced in 1979 that comes in 3 flavors, “original chocolate”, “luxury cream puff”, and “deep-tasting Chocolat”.

-The puff pastries are double-packaged in the inner plastic pack and outer box, and the cookies are glazed with caramelized sugar on top, which gives the surface shine and slight sweetness.
+These hexagon-shaped original chocolate and luxury cream puff pastries are double-packaged and are glazed with caramelized sugar on top, which gives the surface a shine and slight sweetness.

-Lastly, here are the ingredient lists and nutrition facts labels of the Lotte Pie no Mi Original Chocolate and Cream Puff flavors.
-According to that, with 397 kcal per one box (73 grams), the original milk chocolate flavor mainly consists of wheat flour, margarine, sugar, vegetable oil, cacao mass, malt sugar, milk sugar, whole milk powder, whey powder, and salt.
-By the way, the suggested retail price of the Chocolate Pie no Mi is 157 yen (about 1.5 USD).
+Based on that, with 397 kcal per box (73 grams), the original milk chocolate Pie no Mi mainly consists of wheat flour, margarine, sugar, vegetable oil, cacao mass, malt sugar, milk sugar, whole milk powder, whey powder, and salt.